Debt soars to record Rs74.6 trillion

 ISLAMABAD:

-As Pakistan's public and guaranteed debt surged to a record Rs74.6 trillion by the end of June, a new report from the finance ministry assesses that in case of any macroeconomic or fiscal shock could push the country's debt and financing needs to unsustainable levels.
+As Pakistan’s public and guaranteed debt has surged to a record Rs74.6 trillion by the end of June, a new report by the Finance Ministry assesses that in case of any new macroeconomic and fiscal shock the debt and financing needs would jump to unsustainable levels”.

 The Ministry of Finance's Debt Sustainability Analysis report for 2025-27 reveals that due to the high level of debt burden and the consequent gross financing requirements, Pakistan remains exposed to various debt sustainability-related risks.